Bonding Fresh Concrete to Existing Concrete Surfaces

 compatible with epoxy when employed in normal concentrations.
 The existing

-surface may be lightweight or dense portland cement concrete (PCC),
+surface may be lightweight or dense portland cement concrete,

-asphaltic concrete (AC), steel or wood.
+asphaltic concrete (AC), steel, stone, wood or composite combinations of these materials.
 The bond line may be vertical,

 Using liquid epoxies in the viscosity range of 2000-6000